DawidJerdonek/Take-Home/README.md

 #### Client
 1. Clone GitHub repo to computer and open using Unity.
+1b.
+Ensure that brainCloud is connected to the project by navigating to the brainCloud option at the top of the Unity Editor.
+1c.
+If the Active app ID is 14772 and the Name is Take-Home Assignment then you can skip to step 2.
+1d.
+Click the brainCloud option at the top and click login, use the credentials attached within email to log into brainCloud account.
+Ensure Use Default brainCloud Server is checked.
+Click login
+1e.
+Select Team DawidJ and Select App Take-Home Assignment, you can now click the X on the pop-up window.
 2. Open the MainMenu Scene
 3. Run the Scene.
 4. Press the Start Button